2026

 Clarity of Job Beats Richness of Features

 The hardest part wasn't deciding what to include, but ensuring that every feature had an unambiguous purpose.
-The difference between the Home, Discovery, and Activity pages seemed unclear at first, until I could articulate that one is a personal catch-up, one curates suggestions, and one shows unfiltered data, respectively.
+The difference between the Home, Discovery, and Activity pages seemed unclear at first, until I could articulate that one is a personal catch-up, one curates suggestions, and one shows unfiltered data.